mark-wireman/cardinal-ai-agents/DEPLOYMENT.md

 ---
 **Summary:**
 Centralize the MCP server and agent configs, secure credentials, and provide clear documentation for team access.
-Integrate agent workflows into each nuclear-isotrac* repository for seamless, AI-powered development and project management.
+Integrate agent workflows into each code* repository for seamless, AI-powered development and project management.